Oury Amos Cherki: Biography

-Rav Cherki was born in Algeria in 1959.
+Cherki was born in Algeria in 1959.
 His grandfather, Eyzer Cherki, was a Torah scholar and community leader in Algeria, and later in France.
-Eyzer served as the president of the Zionist Federation of Algeria, a representative at the Zionist Congress, and was involved in the founding Jewish education in Algeria.
-Rav Cherki's father was a businessman, held a doctorate in economics, and supported his grandfather in his public activities.
+Eyzer served as the president of the Zionist Federation of Algeria, a representative at the Zionist Congress, and was involved in the founding of Jewish education in Algeria.
+Cherki's father was a businessman, held a doctorate in economics, and supported his grandfather in his public activities.

-Rav Cherki moved to France as a child for a number of years.
-He moved to Israel in 1972, where he studied at the "Netiv Meir" Yeshiva High School, and later at Merkaz Harav Yeshiva under Rav Zvi Yehuda Kook.
-He had also studied under Rav Yehuda Leon Ashkenazi, Rav Meir Yehuda Getz, and Rav Shlomo Binyamin Ashlag.
+Cherki lived in France as a child for a number of years.
+He moved to Israel in 1972, where he studied at the "Netiv Meir" Yeshiva High School, and later at Merkaz Harav Yeshiva under Zvi Yehuda Kook.
+He had also studied under Yehuda Leon Ashkenazi, Meir Yehuda Getz, and Shlomo Binyamin Ashlag.
 He performed his military service in the artillery branch of the IDF.

-Rav Cherki is involved with the organization Rosh Yehudi, and gives lectures around Israel, including specialized courses for Jewish educators on teaching Judaism to the general public.
-He taught a weekly class at the Technion, Haifa, for a number of years, and taught at the Hesder Yeshiva Binot in Ra'anana.
-Rav Cherki is one of the founders of the organization Brit Olam, - Noahide World Center which aims to raise awareness of the Seven Laws of Noah and to promote their recognition and fulfilment in the world.
-At the heart of the organization's activities is to give spiritual and practical guidance to the communities of Noahides.
+Cherki is involved with the organization Rosh Yehudi, and gives lectures around Israel, including courses for Jewish educators on teaching Judaism to the general public.
+Cherki is one of the founders of the organization Brit Olam – Noahide World Center which aims to raise awareness of the Seven Laws of Noah.

-Rav Cherki publicly supported the "Jewish Leadership" faction of the Likud Party and the Bayit Yehudi.
+Rav Cherki publicly supported the Jewish Leadership faction of the Likud Party and the Bayit Yehudi.

 Family

-He is married to Ronit and they have seven children and reside in Jerusalem.
-His son, Yair Cherki, is a well-known journalist in Israel whilst another one of his sons, Shalom Yochai Cherki, was murdered in a devastating terrorist attack in April 2015.
+He is married to Ronit.
+They have seven children and reside in Jerusalem.
+His son Yair Cherki is a journalist.
+His son Shalom Yochai Cherki was murdered in a terrorist attack in April 2015.
+Founded in the memory of Cherki's son, the non-profit, Hayu Shalom, assists families in overcoming the cycle of poverty.